GeorgiaData/salesforce/README.md

 ## Some Fields can NOT be associated, so populate with "Process Builder"

-The Account.Description field can not be updated through an associatione.
+The Account.Description field can not be updated through an association.
 It does not appear in the dropdown selections.
 So use Leigh Anna Geraghty's solution here:
 https://success.salesforce.com/answers?id=9063A000000DoY4QAK

 Enter "Processes" in the Quick Find box and choose "Process Builder".